This post may contain affiliate links. I may earn a small commission at no extra cost to you.

 So much better than vinegar!

-If you love the idea of fizzy science play but hate the smell of vinegar, this is for you.
+If you love the idea effects of fizzy science play but hate the smell of vinegar, this is for you.

 What You’ll Need